 Weigh-ins and ages

 You can compete in boxing until the age of 40.
-The maximum age has been put in place by the International Boxing Association (AIBA) to protect boxers.
+The maximum age has been set by the International Boxing Association (IBA) to protect boxers.

 Please view the England Boxing Championship Matrix or the England Boxing Club Matrix to help you see what category you fall under as a boxer and take a look through the competition pages to see which would be most suitable for you – or a boxer you coach.